Skip to main content

 How often should I audit subscriptions?

-Quarterly is ideal.
-New subscriptions accumulate faster than most people realize, and free trials that auto-convert are easy to miss.
+Every quarter is the sweet spot.
+New subscriptions accumulate faster than you'd think, and free trials that auto-convert are easy to miss.
 Set a recurring calendar reminder.
-Between audits, review new subscription charges within a week of signing up to decide if the service is worth keeping.
+Between audits, review any new recurring charge within a week of signing up to decide if it's worth keeping.